Cheukting/pyscript-tutorial/chapter_2/chapter_2.md

 ---

 This concludes Chapter 2 of this workshop.
-To continue learning how to deploy machine learning modes in the frontend, please go to Chapter 3 (Coming soon)
+To continue learning how to deploy machine learning modes in the frontend, please go to [Chapter 3](/chapter_3/chapter_3.md)